khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 - Breaking (low): The [**❖&nbsp;Modal**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=4263-22&mode=design&t=XfGTa2XHlUgmiaZk-11) component title now has a dedicated text style that leverages a scale from the latest type scale updates.
 As a result of the change, the header height in instances of the modal can change and you may need to reposition design elements.
 More details for the reason behind the change in the [!11014](https://gitlab.com/groups/gitlab-org/-/epics/11014) epic.
 New styles:
   - `Component / Modal title (h2) / ≥xl breakpoint`
   - `Component / Modal title (h2) / ≥md breakpoint`
 - The [**❖&nbsp;Tabs**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=425-138&mode=design&t=uGUMzsWvJWaeTsTO-11) component now uses `$blue-500` for the active state of a tab.
-Replaced the box shadows with strokes, see [#1669](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1669) for more details.
+Box shadows replaced with strokes, see [#1669](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1669) for more details.
-- Rename Layout to [**Elevation**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=49138-75722&mode=dev) to match documentation.
+- Layout renamed to [**Elevation**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=49138-75722&mode=dev) to match documentation.
 Update page layout to use recent documentation styles.
-- Update Avatar text style naming to match convention established in [#1652](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1652).
+- Avatar text style naming updated to match convention established in [#1652](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1652).
-- Update components and styles used to create the UI kit.
+- Updated components and styles used to create the UI kit.
-  - Differentiate styles and components that help organize content within UI kit files from styles and components that are part of the system.
+  - Differentiated styles and components that help organize content within UI kit files from styles and components that are part of the system.
 Components will also be published as part of the **📙&nbsp;Component&nbsp;library** so they can be used in all UI kit files.
-More details in the [#1657](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1657) issue.
+More details in [#1657](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1657).
-  - Update [**documentation utilities**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=96698-362&mode=design&t=KJPSy8hg6NhsjNDF-11) to help make inline documentation (within instances, examples, and documentation pages) more consistent and separate from the elements they address.
+  - Updated [**documentation utilities**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=96698-362&mode=design&t=KJPSy8hg6NhsjNDF-11) to help make inline documentation (within instances, examples, and documentation pages) more consistent and separate from the elements they address.
-- Separate heading styles from the type scale visual reference in [**Typography**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=440-0&mode=design&t=XSJUqpbMl5TmttSz-11) to avoid conflating the two.
-More details in the [#1658](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1658) issue.
+- Separated heading styles from the type scale visual reference in [**Typography**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=440-0&mode=design&t=XSJUqpbMl5TmttSz-11) to avoid conflating the two.
+More details in [#1658](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1658).
-- Update [Dropdown types](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=96234-7530&mode=design&t=LZ783BAyUqhLzr02-4) to include more examples.
+- Updated [Dropdown types](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=96234-7530&mode=design&t=LZ783BAyUqhLzr02-4) to include more examples.

 ### Fixes